dymmond/edgy/docs/models.md

 ## What is a model

-A model in Edgy is a python class with attributes that represents a database table.
+A model in Edgy is a python class with attributes that represents a database table as well as a pydantic model which enables serialization and validation.

 In other words, it is what represents your SQL table in your codebase.

+## Model dump

+The `model_dump` and `model_dump_json` methods are here overloaded and supports an argument:

+`show_pk` which auto-includes the the primary key fields when set to `True`.
+Default to the value of `__show_pk__` of models.

 ## Embedding